 5. Wall Push-Ups

 This exercise is designed to strengthen the intercostal muscles while increasing your range of motion.
-To perform this exercise, stand facing a wall with your feet shoulder-width apart.
+Stand facing a wall with your feet shoulder-width apart to perform this exercise.

 Place your hands flat against the wall, and slowly lower your body towards the wall until your chest is about six inches away.
 Hold this position for five to 10 seconds, then slowly push back up to the starting position.
 Repeat this 10 to 15 times for one set.